 Consensus-based recommendations develop over time, as people work with more and more children and more and more adults for a consensus to develop what works and what doesn’t.
 In many ways, consensus is synonymous with “professional opinion.”
 Coming to consensus takes time and thoughtfulness, involving much discussion and a critical review of the literature that already exists regarding the intervention.

 Over time, and thanks to the early support of the FXCRC by the Centers for Disease Control (CDC), and their later support of the ongoing FORWARD Project (a longitudinal, natural history study of Fragile X syndrome), some of the newly edited documents about Fragile X syndrome will include evidence-based recommendations.
 These are recommendations that are based on the information collected from all the families who participate in FORWARD and other scientific research.

-The treatment recommendations for the three primary Fragile X-associated disorders are written by and for professionals, with the understanding that they will be published online by the NFXF, read by parents and other family members (and in the case of some documents, by patients), and shared by those parents/families/patients with their own care professionals.
+The treatment guidelines and recommendations for the three primary Fragile X-associated disorders are written by and for professionals, with the understanding that they will be published online by the NFXF, read by parents and other family members (and in the case of some documents, by patients), and shared by those parents/families/patients with their own care professionals.